 Is all flooding covered by insurance?
 Not necessarily.
 Because of that, it’s important to know what exclusions apply under the NFIP.
 Take a look as some of the ways you won’t be allowed to file a claim for flood damage when enrolled in the National Flood Insurance Program:

 According to the Federal Emergency Management Agency (Opens in a new tab), the average flood insurance policy costs around $450 annually.
 But keep in mind that the average flood insurance claim costs $39,000.
 Your specific rate will depend on where you live, your property and other factors, so talk to your agent (Opens in a new tab) to learn about purchasing National Flood Insurance Program coverage.

 Rain damage happens when you least expect it.
 But with American Family, we’re an insurance company that will help you recover from water damages in your home as quickly as possible.
 And if you’ve purchased a separate National Flood Insurance Program policy and your home experiences flooding, we’re going make sure you get the help you need.

 You can always call us at 1-800-MYAMFAM (1-800-692-6326) to speak directly with a claims representative or contact your American Family Insurance agent (Opens in a new tab).

 When your neighborhood is under a flood warning and watch, it’s time to act quickly.
 Because floods can knock out power and limit access to and from your area, it’s important to also have a plan in place.
 Take a look at these ideas to help you weather the storm when floods are headed your way:

-It’s important to have the right coverage in place before you need it.
-With the help of your American Family Insurance agent, you’ll be able to review your coverage options and choose insurance that best suits your home and your needs.
+As a homeowner, it’s so important to have the right coverage in place before you need it.
+With the help of your American Family Insurance agent (Opens in a new tab), you’ll be able to review your coverage options and choose insurance that best suits your home and your needs.
 With it, you’ll have more peace of mind when the weather turns.